How to Freeze Tomatoes

 How long do frozen tomatoes last?

-Place the tomatoes in a bowl on the counter or in the fridge and let thaw.
+When you’re ready to thaw the tomatoes, just place them in a bowl on the counter or in the fridge and let thaw.
 The skins will slip right off, and you can then dice or smash the tomatoes to use them.
-Make sure to toss the juice into whatever you are makingโthatโs packed full of flavor!
+Make sure to toss the juice into whatever you are making—that’s packed full of flavor!

 Can I use them frozen?

 Sure can!
-And, in fact, for many purposes, you donโt even need to thaw the tomatoes before using them!
+There are lots of recipes where you don’t even need to thaw the tomatoes before using them!
 Just run the frozen tomatoes under cool water for about 10 seconds to slip off the skins, and then toss them whole (and still frozen) into soups, stews, or sauces.
-Depending on how youโre cooking them, the tomatoes may fall apart, or you might need to smash them with a spoon or potato masher.
+Depending on how you’re cooking them, the tomatoes may fall apart, or you might need to smash them with a spoon or potato masher.

-Alright, now that your freezer is stocked with vine-ripened tomatoes, what do you do with them all?
-Well, you can use them whenever youโd use canned tomatoes.
-Here are some options:
+Now that your freezer is stocked with vine-ripened tomatoes, let’s put them to good use.
+We love tossing them in wherever you’d use canned tomatoes.
+Here are some of our favorite options:

 - Turkey Taco Chili.
 Frozen tomatoes work perfectly in place of the canned diced tomatoes in our turkey taco chili recipe.